 Resolution Copper is owned by Rio Tinto and BHP, the two largest mining firms in the world.
 The mine would be dug 7000 feet underground and use a destructive method called “block-caving” to extract to ore from beneath, leaving a sinkhole almost two miles wide and as deep as the Eiffel tower in its place.

-The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona collect only a small portion of the eventual profits.
+The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona keep none of the precious ore and collect only a small portion of the eventual profits.
 Furthermore, it comes at a huge cost to the environment, it impedes the religious freedom of the Western Apache peoples and robs Arizonans of a beautiful recreational area.

 This short documentary tells the stories of several impacted groups and their fight against the mine.
 Below you can read more information about the mine’s plan of operations, the Environmental Impact Statement awaiting approval from the U.S. Forest Service as well as efforts to repeal the land swap legislation that authorized the mine.